“As an artist you have to have authentic self and an authentic core, which is a channel for stories and for meaning.”

 “My standards have changed a lot since I became a mother,” she says.
 “I don’t expect or hope for the same things for my children that I expected of and hoped for myself, and that’s a major shift.
 I just want them to be able to make friends and keep friends, and connect with other people and connect with their lives, and to self-authorize their own happiness and not need to seek it outside of themselves or to seek external approval.”

 Becoming a mother also forced Ann-Marie to examine her own internal life more closely than ever before, thanks to her daughters’ uncanny ability to hone in on unprocessed baggage.
-“If you haven’t dealt with aspects of your personal backstory, your children will find them,” says Ann-Marie.
+“If you haven’t dealt with aspects of your personal backstory, your children will find them,” she says.

 For Ann-Marie, that baggage came in many shapes and sizes.
 Of course there was her family history, and her parents’ rejection of her as a lesbian, which she hadn’t fully explored in her writing (or her psyche).
 But there was also a more innate beast that needed to be tamed.
 And she did just that when she set to work on Adult Onset.

-The acclaim and recognition Ann-Marie received from Fall On Your Knees was wonderful.
+The acclaim and recognition she received for Fall On Your Knees was wonderful.
 But it also took away some of her previous motivation for creating; namely, proving herself to others.
 Having gracefully and utterly cleared that hurdle, she was left with the naked task of simply getting on with the work.

 From Fall On Your Knees: